 (Forbes: Who has figured it out already?)

 You are not the first session leader in the history of mankind to confront your type of deliverable and situational challenges.
 Find others that have already done it.
 The manager of one MG RUSH FAST alumnus calls it, “Once stolen, half done.”
 Focus on others within your own organization through formal networks like a Community of Practice (CoP) or Community of Excellence (CoE) and informal relationships and friendships.
 Learning from the experience of others will jumpstart your chances of success, so please do not be shy about asking for help.

 Three Behaviors to Build Consensus

 - Articulate your meeting purpose, scope, and deliverable.
 Put them in writing.
 If you can’t effectively describe where you are going, you are not ready to lead.
-Know what DONE looks like, before your meeting begins.
+Know what DONE looks like before your meeting begins.

 - Be more facilitative and exhibit less “command and control”.
-Take what you know and put it in the form of a questions.
+Take what you know and put it in the form of a question.
 And, STOP using the first person singular, especially the word “I”.
 If you already have the answer (as in, “I think . . .” or “I believe”), then don’t host a meeting.
 Meetings are an awful form of persuasion.